Substance Use

 • Irritability

 The human brain responds uniquely to emotions, particularly intense ones like anger.
-The prefrontal cortex is a critical player in this response system, often regarded as our decision-making center.
-When inflamed by rage or fury, this region can steer us towards harmful choices, such as substance abuse.
+The prefrontal cortex, often regarded as our decision-making center, is a critical player in this response system.
+(4) When inflamed by rage or fury, this region can steer us towards harmful choices, such as substance and drug abuse.

 A closer examination of chronic bouts of intense fury reveals their lasting effects on the human brain structure.
 The constant release of certain hormones during high-intensity angry moments can cause long-term changes in areas related to memory retention and emotional regulation, further increasing susceptibility to addictive tendencies.